 Better trade deals can be negotiated from within the EU

 For any European nation, negotiating trade deals with other countries is much more advantageous as part of the EU rather than as an independent economy.
 As one of the world’s biggest economic unions, the EU has a lot more leverage when brokering a deal with China or India.
 Being able to offer (or withhold) access to its many consumers is a strong bargaining tool.
 Additionally, there is free trading between members of the EU, as it is a customs union.
-Individual countries, while able to create their own terms, are unlikely to reach deals as beneficial as the EU does on their own.
+Individual countries, while able to create their own terms, are unlikely to reach deals as beneficial as the EU does on its own.

 Leaving the EU might come with several drawbacks

 In the case of Britain, around 43% of its exports go to EU members.
 Unless a replacement deal is agreed upon, leaving could result in British goods being subject to tariffs.
 Thanks to a Brexit-driven crime surge, British corporations are now more likely to trade with corrupt markets outside of the EU.
 Meanwhile, several US banks and many companies have decided to move jobs out of London and into the EU.
-The Pound fell to a 10-week low in part due to these reasons, and, although it has since bounced back against the dollar, the same hasn’t held true in comparison to the euro.
+In early 2017, the Pound fell to a 10-week low in part due to these reasons, and, although it has since bounced back against the dollar, the same hasn’t held true in comparison to the euro.
 While many have theorized about where Brexit could lead the country, the persistent uncertainties of Brexit’s impact on the UK – both economically and diplomatically – is worrisome at best.